Over seventeen years of website redesign experience, tips you have to pay attention to.

 1. Performance Metrics, benchmark all your data

-2. The SMART Strategy, analyse your data for a smart strategy
+2. The SMART Strategy for the future, analyse your data for a smart strategy

 3. Existing Content, audit your existing content